A Full-Density Approach to Simulating Random Iteration Equations with Applications: Appendix

 For an independent verification of the SDE calculation, we present a simple 2D Ornstein-Uhlenbeck SDE

 with the real diffusion parameters $\sigma_1,\sigma_2$ and a Wiener process $\boldsymbol{W}_t$, leading to the transfer function

-The stochastic noise densities are $f_{C_1},f_{C_2} := \mathcal{N}(0,\Delta t)$ of the discritized SDE and the diffusion coefficients are $\sigma_1=0.4,\sigma_2=0.6$.
-In Figure \ref{fig:Res:2DOrnsteinUhlenbeck_verif_001} we utilize $P=384000$ samples, $f_{B_1},f_{B_2} := \mathcal{N}(0,0.0025^2)$ and $\Delta t=0.025$ and show the evolution of the density function.
-As starting distribution an (almost) point distribution at $\boldsymbol{x}_0 = (1,0.8)^T$ is chosen (please note, we utilized a slightly extended square with size $0.045$ in order to utilize exactly the same algorithm as in Section \ref{sec:res:dynamicsys}).
+The stochastic noise densities are $f_{C_1},f_{C_2} := \mathcal{N}(0,\Delta t)$ of the discretized SDE and the diffusion coefficients are $\sigma_1=0.4,\sigma_2=0.6$.
+In Figure \ref{fig:Res:2DOrnsteinUhlenbeck_verif_001} we utilize $P=384000$ samples, $f_{B_1},f_{B_2} := \mathcal{N}(0,0.0025^2)$ {(truncated at three standard deviations)} and $\Delta t=0.025$ and show the evolution of the density function.
+As a starting distribution an (almost) point distribution at $\boldsymbol{x}_0 = (1,0.8)^T$ is chosen (please note, we utilized a slightly extended square with size $0.045$ in order to utilize exactly the same algorithm as in Section \ref{sec:res:dynamicsys}).
 During this transient phase, the expected drift to the zero mean position is observable as well as the anisotropic increase in the diffusion.

 The analytic solution for the mean $\boldsymbol{M}(t)$ and the covariance matrix $\boldsymbol{\Sigma}(t)$ for this process is known and given by